 | Brand storytelling / culture content | Very Low | None relevant to vendor evaluation |

-Comparison pages are the single highest-return content investment for B2B AEO. "[Your product] vs [Competitor] for [specific use case]" directly intercepts evaluation-stage queries — the moment when a buyer has narrowed to a shortlist and is asking AI engines to help them decide.
-These pages should include: specific feature comparisons in table format, honest assessments of where each product leads, pricing transparency (even if approximate ranges), and a clear recommendation with explicit criteria.
+Comparison pages are the single highest-return content investment for B2B AEO. “[Your product] vs [Competitor] for [specific use case]” directly intercepts evaluation-stage queries.
+These pages should include: feature comparisons in table format, honest assessments of where each product leads, pricing transparency (even approximate ranges), and a clear recommendation with explicit criteria.

-"Best X for [industry]" guides capture category entry queries from buyers who are still defining their shortlist.
-These work best when they're genuinely comprehensive — covering 5–8 options including competitors — rather than disguised product pages.
-An honest market guide that happens to include your product earns substantially more AI citations than a thinly-veiled promotional list.
+“Best X for [industry]” guides capture category entry queries from buyers still defining their shortlist.
+These work best when genuinely comprehensive (covering 5 to 8 options including competitors) rather than disguised product pages.
+An honest market guide that includes your product earns substantially more citations than a thinly veiled promotional list.

 Case studies with specific measurable outcomes are the second-fastest citation earner after comparison content.
 The critical requirement: specificity.
 “Reduced deployment time from 14 weeks to 9 weeks for a 200-seat enterprise customer in financial services” is citable.
 “Dramatically accelerated time-to-value for a leading enterprise customer” is not.
 Every case study should lead with three to five specific, numerical outcome claims in the opening paragraph.

-Integration and compatibility pages are underutilized citation assets for most B2B companies.
-"Does [your product] integrate with Salesforce/HubSpot/NetSuite?" is one of the most frequently asked B2B technology queries.
-A dedicated, well-structured integration page for each major ecosystem partner captures these queries and signals to AI engines that your product is a real, actively-used solution with established ecosystem connections.
+Integration and compatibility pages are underutilized citation assets.
+“Does [your product] integrate with Salesforce/HubSpot/NetSuite?” is one of the most frequently asked B2B technology queries.
+A dedicated, well-structured integration page for each major ecosystem partner captures these queries and signals to AI engines that your product is actively used with established ecosystem connections.

 Building topical authority in a B2B niche

-AI engines evaluate topical authority at the domain level — they assess whether a website is a credible, comprehensive source on a topic before deciding how heavily to weight its content in citations.
-A domain that publishes one excellent article on a topic earns less citation weight than a domain that publishes ten comprehensive, interconnected articles covering the topic from multiple angles.
+AI engines evaluate topical authority at the domain level: they assess whether a website is a credible, comprehensive source on a topic before deciding how heavily to weight its content.
+A domain with one excellent article earns less citation weight than a domain with ten comprehensive, interconnected articles covering the topic from multiple angles.

 The pillar-cluster model, adapted for AI extraction:

-Pillar content is a comprehensive, definitional guide on your core topic — the article that establishes your domain as an authoritative source on the category.
-For a supply chain software company, this might be "The Complete Guide to Supply Chain Management Software: Features, Implementation, and ROI in 2026."
-For a cybersecurity firm, "Enterprise Endpoint Security in 2026: Architecture, Vendors, and Implementation Guide."
-Pillar content should be 3,000+ words, include multiple tables and structured sections, and directly answer 15–25 questions that buyers ask AI engines about the category.
+Pillar content is a comprehensive, definitional guide on your core topic.
+For a supply chain software company: “The Complete Guide to Supply Chain Management Software: Features, Implementation, and ROI in 2026.”
+For a cybersecurity firm: “Enterprise Endpoint Security in 2026: Architecture, Vendors, and Implementation Guide.”
+Pillar content should be 3,000+ words, include multiple tables and structured sections, and directly answer 15 to 25 questions that buyers ask AI engines about the category.

-Cluster content covers specific sub-topics that link back to the pillar.
-Each cluster article answers a specific, narrower question: "How long does supply chain software implementation take?"
-"What is the average ROI of supply chain software for mid-market manufacturers?"
-"Which supply chain software integrates with SAP?"
-Cluster content captures long-tail queries with lower competition and reinforces the domain's topical authority on the core topic.
+Cluster content covers specific sub-topics linking back to the pillar.
+Each cluster article answers a narrower question: “How long does supply chain software implementation take?”
+“What is the average ROI of supply chain software for mid-market manufacturers?”
+“Which supply chain software integrates with SAP?”
+Cluster content captures long-tail queries with lower competition and reinforces topical authority on the core topic.

-AI models weight both breadth and depth of coverage when selecting citation sources.
-A domain that covers a topic at one level of depth (one article) but not another (no implementation guides, no comparison content, no case studies) signals incomplete authority.
-The goal is to ensure that for any question a buyer might ask an AI engine about your category, your domain has a relevant, well-structured answer.
+AI models weight both breadth and depth of coverage.
+A domain covering a topic at one depth level (one article) but missing implementation guides, comparison content, and case studies signals incomplete authority.
+The goal: for any question a buyer might ask an AI engine about your category, your domain has a relevant, well-structured answer.

 Trust signals AI models weight for B2B brands

-AI engines evaluate trust through proxy signals that substitute for the direct quality assessment a human reader can make.
-For B2B brands, the trust signal hierarchy looks like this:
+AI engines evaluate trust through proxy signals that substitute for direct quality assessment.
+For B2B brands, the trust signal hierarchy:

 Press coverage in trade publications.
 A mention in TechCrunch, Forbes, Inc., or a relevant industry trade publication (Supply Chain Dive, MarTech, CFO Dive) carries substantially more citation weight than equivalent content on your own domain.
-Trade publication mentions are third-party signals — independent sources confirming that your brand exists, matters, and has done something noteworthy.
-Even a brief product announcement in a trade publication creates a citation-eligible entity mention.
+Trade publication mentions are third-party signals: independent confirmation that your brand exists, matters, and has done something noteworthy.

 Analyst mentions and research citations.
 Inclusion in a Gartner Magic Quadrant, Forrester Wave, or G2 Grid report is among the strongest citation signals available to B2B technology companies.
-These analyst recognition platforms are extensively cited by AI engines when answering "which vendors should I consider for [category]?" queries.
-Proactively engaging with analyst relations — submitting for Gartner and Forrester evaluation, ensuring complete G2 and Capterra profiles — is a non-optional AEO investment for B2B companies competing for enterprise buyers.
+These analyst platforms are extensively cited by AI engines answering “which vendors should I consider for [category]?” queries.
+Proactively engaging analyst relations (submitting for Gartner and Forrester evaluation, ensuring complete G2 and Capterra profiles) is a non-optional AEO investment.

 G2 and Capterra reviews.
-PromptWatch's analysis of AI citation sources for B2B software queries identifies G2 as one of the top-cited domains across all major AI engines.
-The implication is direct: a B2B company without a G2 presence is invisible to an entire class of high-intent AI queries.
+PromptWatch’s analysis of AI citation sources for B2B software queries identifies G2 as one of the top-cited domains across all major AI engines.
+A B2B company without a G2 presence is invisible to an entire class of high-intent queries.
 Review volume, recency, and rating each affect citation probability.
-A program to generate a steady stream of verified reviews from current customers is an AEO investment, not just a sales tool.
+A program to generate steady verified reviews from current customers is an AEO investment, not just a sales tool.

 LinkedIn thought leadership from named practitioners.
-LinkedIn is the #2 cited domain in AI responses across B2B categories, according to Semrush citation analysis.
-Named practitioner content — articles written by your CEO, VP of Product, or domain experts under their own names — creates individual authority signals that AI engines can associate with both the person and your company.
-Executives and practitioners who publish regularly on LinkedIn with specific, data-backed insights build citation assets that benefit the company's overall topical authority.
+LinkedIn is the second most-cited domain in AI responses across B2B categories, per Semrush citation analysis.
+Named practitioner content (articles written by your CEO, VP of Product, or domain experts under their own names) creates individual authority signals that AI engines associate with both the person and your company.
+Publishing regularly on LinkedIn with specific, data-backed insights builds citation assets that benefit the company’s overall topical authority.
+Industry publications like Harvard Business Review, CFO Dive, and vertical-specific outlets amplify this signal further when practitioners contribute bylined pieces.

 How to brief a content team on AEO